apapenheim/nation-branding-now/source/SA/BR/8ANOS.md

 As with every other identifier used during the Cardoso years, "Brasil" is in Futura.
 (Not coincidentally, his political party – the PSDB – also identifies itself with a Futura wordmark.)
 All other text in the construction, including slogan *8 anos Construindo o Futuro* ("8 Years Building the Future"), is set in Times.
 The mark was ultimately discontinued on 31 December 2002.

 In part as a consequence of the contentiousness of this brand, a depoliticized logotype was developed for public service announcements.
-This mark, consisting of the Brazilian flag, a horizontal rule, and the name of the relevant ministry in a neutral, neo-grotesque typeface (Univers), sought to rememdy legal questions surrounding the politicization of federal government communications through political visual language.
+This mark, consisting of the Brazilian flag, a horizontal rule, and the name of the relevant ministry in a neutral, neo-grotesque typeface (Univers), sought to rememdy legal questions surrounding the politicization of federal government communications through visual language.
 This particular logo has a life extending beyond that of the *8 anos* campaign and into the [Lula government which followed](LULA.html).

 The time period in which this branding campaign was active was short, indeed.
 Nonetheless, an understanding of it is essential to grasping the norms surrounding contemporary Brazilian governmental publicity.